Mindaugas-Jacionis/camel-de-camel/README.md

 ## Motivation

-A lot of times colaboration between frontend and backend differs in casing.
+A lot of times collaboration between frontend and backend differs in the casing.
 It is common to use `camelCase` in JavaScript in frontend.
-While backend implementations commonly use `snake_case`.
+While backend payloads commonly use `snake_case`.
 It is not uncommon for backend API response payloads to be remapped into `cammelCase` and vice-versa when sending frontend-to-backend requests.
-This library aims to provide seemless API requests interceptor that would cover casing for both ends.
+This library aims to provide a seamless API requests interceptor that would cover casing for both ends.
-**camel-de-camle library can definetely be used outside of backend/frontend API communication context, but it is built with it in mind and therefore acconts only for JSON parsable data.
+**camel-de-camle library can definitely be used outside of backend/frontend API communication context, but it is built with it in mind and therefore accounts only for JSON parsable data.
 I.e. things like regex are not accounted for.**

 ## Installation